Kubernetes (K8S) Cluster with CI/CD pipeline — Infrastructure as Code

 $ sudo apt install ansible

-• create file vault.pass at project_folder/ansible with some super strong password for encrypting Ansible vault variables
+with some super strong password for encrypting Ansible vault variables - create file

-• create file vault.yml at project_folder/ansible/inventory/host_vars/utmp with all vault_* variables mentioned below to execute Ansible scripts
+variables mentioned below to execute Ansible scripts - encrypt the

 $ ansible-vault encrypt inventory/host_vars/utmp/vault.yml